nicpenmer/liri-node-app/README.md

 Purpose:

-LIRI is a Language Intrepretation bot takes in a command and a query parameter and returns data.
+LIRI is a Language Intrepretation bot takes in a command and returns data.

 HOW TO:

-To use this app you will need your own set of API keys for the Twitter and Spotify APIs.
+To use this app you will need a set of API keys for the Twitter and Spotify API.

 $ node liri.js + "Command"

+Commands:

-Commands: 'my-tweets': - Displays the last 20 tweets and when they were created of the specified Twitter handle.
+'my-tweets': - Displays the last 20 tweets and when they were created of the specified Twitter handle.

 'spotify-this-song': - Displays detailed information about a given song.